PizaaRiaaa/customer-churn-prediction/README.md

 ### Business Understanding
 * customer churn prediction for SMARTER company
 * the dataset is based on the activity of the subscribers' from last month.
-* tHe dataset is approximately 50,000 rows long and 58 columns wide
+* the dataset is approximately 50,000 rows long and 58 columns wide

 Objective: